 It would not have been possible to carry out our festivals without a large network of competent and committed people.
 We are very grateful to all volunteers attending every year to make this possible.

-The members of the friend association are our closest supporters and ambassadors.
+The members of the buddy association are our closest ambassadors.
 Members pay an annual subscription of NOK.
 500, –.
 As a member there are a number of advantages in connection with the festival.

 If you would like to know more about the friend association or want to become a member you can fill out the form below and we will contact you.